BioBib/BibProject/INSTRUCTIONS.md

 or this could be automated (as with the process described in this note).

-## Reminder of Webpage for testing
+## Reminder of Webpage for testing for IMS members

 http://ims.metameso.org/ is a webpage that can be used by IMS members to test their TeX files and see the generated HTML.

-## One further thing to mention about testing
+## One further thing to mention about testing for the IMS editor

-For testing purposes, feel free to run these commands to scan and update without waiting 24 hours:
+For testing purposes, feel free to run these commands to run the scan and update process without waiting 24 hours:

 ```
 ssh jim@li311-58.members.linode.com